Greiye/Artheria/The Caernes March/Iron-Tail.md

 For most of her life, Iron-Tail was content scavenging the swamps for valuables and cultivating the land for food.
 It was hard, honest work, and she found satisfaction in it.
 Lacking the intellect to pursue higher education and raised by her heretical but loving parents to be an iconoclast, Iron-Tail was never pious enough to ascend the Nezumi hierarchy.
 Instead, she accepted her role as a farmer, living a simple, happy life.

-That changed one fateful day when a **monstrous beast with acidic saliva** invaded her swamp, rampaging through the village she called home.
+That changed one fateful day when a **monstrous beast with acidic saliva** invaded her swamp, rampaging through the village she calls home.
 Driven by fear and a sense of duty, Iron-Tail sprang into action, armed with nothing but a shovel.
 She fought the creature fiercely, dodging its acidic attacks and landing blow after blow.
 Her bravery and quick thinking saved the village.
 In recognition of her heroism, she was knighted during the ensuing celebration.

 Iron-Tail felt the weight of her new responsibilities and the expectations of others pressing upon her.
 Yet, this burden felt strangely comfortable, for she believed that in a world without gods, it was heroes who were needed most.